As a mix of classic rock played on her car radio, Anna Ermyer said she didn't feel brave for venturing out in the snow Wednesday morning.

 "(Meteorologists) said the worst of it is headed for (Washington) D.C., but it's supposed to snow all day here.
 We're not out of the woods yet," Chronister said.

-Coffee break: Further north, Joe Nagy said he had some shoveling to do when he woke
+Coffee break: Further north, Joe Nagy said he had some shoveling to do when he woke up Wednesday morning.